Part of Kazakhstan’s famous Golden Triangle, the time-worn Charyn Canyon is deeply engraved in the dusty soil of the Kazakh steppe.

 I personally visited Charyn Canyon early in November and was blessed with excellent circumstances during my visit, as well as the luxury to have this amazing place completely to myself.

-Best time of day to hike Charyn Canyon
+The best time of day to hike Charyn Canyon

 Also, since Charyn Canyon is deemed one of Kazakhstan’s most famous landmarks, it becomes pretty busy during the weekends, especially throughout the local holidays.